-Dialectical Behavioral Therapy (DBT) and Cognitive-Behavior Therapy (CBT) are psychotherapies rooted in a philosophy that suggests healthy thinking can reduce distress and promote well-being.
-Both DBT and CBT can be used to effectively treat depression, anxiety, personality disorders, addiction, eating disorders, PTSD, and some other problems.
+Dialectical behavioral therapy (DBT) and cognitive behavioral therapy (CBT) are psychotherapies rooted in a philosophy that suggests healthy thinking can reduce distress and promote well-being.
 CBT tends to work well in short-term therapy, 5 – 20 sessions.
 DBT offers better results combining individual therapy sessions with weekly groups over six months to a year.

-CBT is not “talk” therapy where the client might spend 45 minutes talking to the therapist
+CBT is not “talk” therapy where the client might spend 45 minutes talking to the therapist.
+Sessions have a structure with set segments presented in this order:

 - Greeting